Is Your Freezer Not Freezing?

 Watch this step-by-step video to help you fix your freezer if it is not freezing.

 The most common reason for a freezer to stop freezing is dirty condenser coils.
 Dirty condenser coils greatly reduce the overall cooling capacity of a freezer.
+Try the following steps to clean your refrigerator's coils.

 To clean the condenser coils, unplug the power to the freezer and move the unit away from the wall.